trungnd10/udacity-capstone/README.md

 # Functionality of the application

 This application will allow creating/removing/updating/fetching Image.
-Each user only has access to TODO items that he/she has created.
+Each user only has access to items that he/she has created.

 ## Prerequisites